javiros/emoji-cloud/README.md

 cssOptions allows you to adjust the height and width of the canvas where EmojiCloud is rendered.
 It defaults to: `height: 600px`, `width: 600px`.

+## Contributing

+* If you'd like to contribute to this project get in contact with the author to discuss the change.
+* Create a pull request off `master`
+* Submit your pull request provided you have:
+- agreed new feature with author
+- fully tested your new feature
+- are proud of your work